 How to Apply

-You will need the following items as part of your Cynthia Woods Mitchell Fund for Historic Interiors application:
+All applicants must complete the Cynthia Woods Mitchell Fund application form online.
+You will need the following items as part of your application:

-- Up to four digital images of high quality (300 dpi) with caption and credit information
+- Up to six digital images of high quality (300 dpi) with caption and credit information

 - Applicant's Internal Revenue Service determination letter of tax-exempt status.
 If tax-exempt status has not been fully approved by the IRS, please provide evidence of filing for certification and letter of opinion from an attorney concerning the applicant's tax status (nonprofit organizations)

 - Resume of consultant for project (if the consultant has been chosen)

 - Letter of consent from property owner (if applicant does not own property)

 - Up to two letters of endorsement (optional)

 - Completed Cynthia Woods Mitchell Fund for Historic Interios application form, which includes a budget section that outlines proposed expenses and revenue for the project.

 National Trust grants staff can provide helpful guidance for the application process.
 If you have specific questions about your project's eligibility, please contact our grants staff at email@example.com.